We get a lot of questions about "How do I get started?" Here is some step by step advice that should help.

 4. Visit the org's site and repos.
 Look at the code.

-Review the mailing lists and IRC logs to see if you're comfortable with the style of the communication each community uses.
+Review mailing lists and chat logs to see if you're comfortable with the style of the communication each community uses.
 Think about what you see versus what you want to work on.

 5. Narrow your list down to 1 or 2 orgs, and then get involved with them.